vishvAsa/vedAH/meta/articles/keith/v1/CONTENTS.md

 § 5.
 The four-month or seasonal sacrifices

 § 6.
-First-fruit sacrifice (agrayana işți) and others § 7.
+First-fruit sacrifice (agrayana iṣṭi) and others § 7.
 The animal sacrifice

 +